-Bitcoin and match fixing are a match made in heaven.
-We know no cases of bitcoin being used for match fixing yet, but then we wouldn’t know about it would we?
-It would be anonymous and no one but the individual athlete would be involved making it nearly impossible to detect.
+Cryptocurrency and match fixing are a match made in heaven.
+We don’t know about any cases of crypto being used for match fixing yet.
+But then we wouldn’t know about it would we?
+It would be anonymous and no one but the individual athlete would be involved, making it nearly impossible to detect.

 Match fixing with government currency

 To fix a match with government currency several people have to conspire together.

 You need a group of bettors because one individual could not get enough money on without causing suspicion.
 The betting side of match fixing is normally done with betting syndicates of at least 6 people.

 You need a fixer or 2 who will arrange things between the bettors and the athlete.
 Coordinating exactly what will be fixed and negotiating the payment to the athlete.

 Lastly you need the athlete to influence the outcome of a bet with irregular on field performance.
 You will probably need a money launder as well.